amangup/coding-bootcamp/lecture2/variables.md

 ## How to define variables?

-In Python (and in almost all other programming languages), variables are assigned a value using **=** (equal to) symbol.
+In Python (and in almost all other programming languages), variables are assigned a value using an **=** (equal to) symbol.
 The variable name is written on the left hand side of this symbol, and the right hand side can be a _constant_, as shown in examples below:

 ```python
 name = 'Lucy'